WuBoytH/SSBU-Dumped-Scripts/README.md

 # SSBU Dumped Scripts
-Dumped using Rubendal's script dumping tool: https://github.com/rubendal/SSBU-Dump-Scripts
+Dumped using Rubendal's script dumping tool: https://github.com/rubendal/SSBU-Dump-Scripts Make an issue or DM WuBoy#0238 on Discord if any script is incorrect!

 # Usage
 Scripts in the `smashline` and `smashline-hdr` folder are in a (mostly) usable state right out of the gate.